qusers/Q/experiments/analytical-charge-validation/README.md

    The [bounded opt-in proposal](CHARGE_CONVENTION_DECISION.md) is now documented and awaits approval; no target change has been implemented.
 Do not replace the physical target as an incidental preflight change.
-2. Native initialization evidence for effective radius, included/excluded charge, topology Coulomb constant, shell geometry, real LJ parameters and interaction coverage, tied to the exact source build and input hashes.
+2. Collect the now-implemented native initialization evidence for the actual campaign and tie it to an exact source build.
+Complete whole-trajectory interaction coverage, solvent-model identification and launch provenance;
+   the local fixture's native pass cannot substitute for those checks.
 3. A complete both-sign/control/radius/environment campaign, independent replicas and initializations, runtime/final-restart audits, and immutable provenance.
 4. An analysis package with matched state/leg definitions, Born accounting,